slsa-framework/source-tool/POLICY.md

 ### Revision IDs

-Level 1+: This tool only attests to git revisions (commits) and those have immutability inherantly enforced.
+Level 1+: This tool only attests to git revisions (commits) and those have immutability inherently enforced.

 Open question: Is this duplicative of "Revisions are immutable and uniquely identifiable"